Tom Longo

 - custom flexibility training for all ages & physical abilities

-- rehabilitation from injuries and surgery
+- rehabilitation from injuries & surgery

 - relief & elimination of chronic pain & stiffness